Plant sprouting onions especially for their greens.

 The meat and potatoes diet should have gone out years ago with B&W television; it’s time to upgrade to colour.

 I don’t know about you, but by the time we reach the bottom of a pocket of onions, there always seem to be some that are going soft and are starting to sprout.
 If you plant them instead of sending them to the dump, you’ll be surprised within a few months what a thriving patch of greens you will have.

 Snip a few leaves for your salad, and more for your stews; they add a rich flavour, improve your well-being, and reduce your reliance on bought onions.
 It’s so easy.

 For a different slant knowing how onions grow will give you a better understanding of these wonderful vegetables.

-Nearly a third of all food grown for human consumption is dumped in one way or another; it is a crime against humanity and the Earth.
+Nearly a third of all food grown for our consumption is dumped in one way or another; it is a crime against humanity and the Earth.
 Don’t chuck those sprouting-onions; just plant them.

-In short we need to make sure we are enjoying onions and leeks, garlic and shallots, and don’t forget the chives on a regular basis; they taste of heaven in any case, and it is so easy to add them to your daily fare, raw or cooked.
+In short we need to make sure we are enjoying onions, leeks, and shallots regularly; and don’t forget the garlic and chives.
+They taste of heaven in any case, and it is so easy to add them to your daily fare, raw or cooked.

 This pork slithers with chives dish is one of our favourites.
-You could just as easily use the greens if you have taken the trouble to plant sprouting onions; thirty-minutes from start to finish to cook this dish.
+You could just as easily use the greens if you have taken the trouble to plant sprouting onions; thirty-minutes from start to finish to cook this meal.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.